CoderDojoBrianza/CoderDojo-Mobile-Toolbox/doc/installing.md

         STATIC_ROOT="/home/pi/Documents/CDLSMBTK3/MYSTATIC" #Customize this with your static folder on the filesystem
     ```

     1. set MEDIA_URL and MEDIA_ROOT in your project’s `settings.py` (example, set to the correct media folder):

     ```
     MEDIA_URL = '/media/'
     MEDIA_ROOT = '/var/www/example.com/media/'
     ```

 1. to make media files work also in `DEBUG` mode, during development, add these lines to the `urls.py` of your **project** (not to the app's one):
     1. Beginning of the file:

     ```
         from . import settings
         from django.conf.urls.static import static
     ```

     1. at the end:

     ```
         if settings.DEBUG:
             urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
     ```

 1. Create a `toolbox/libraries` folder inside the `coderdojomobile` folder
 1. Download dependencies:
 	1. [JQuery](https://jquery.com/) put the `jquery-3.3.1.min.js` file in the `toolbox/libraries` folder
 	1. [Bootstrap3](https://getbootstrap.com/docs/3.3/).
 Put the entire bootstrap folder in the `toolbox/libraries` folder
 	1. [HTML5shiv](https://oss.maxcdn.com/html5shiv/3.7.3/html5shiv.min.js) : put the  `html5shiv.min.js` file in the `toolbox/libraries` folder
 	1. [RespondJs](https://oss.maxcdn.com/respond/1.4.2/respond.min.js) : put the `respond.min.js` file in the `toolbox/libraries` folder

-    The `toolbox/libraries` folder should look like this:
+1. Check folder structure: The `toolbox/libraries` folder should look like this:

     ```
         toolbox/libraries
         │